Deso-PK/make-trust-irrelevant/measurements.md

 |---|---:|---:|---:|---:|
 | Heartbeat interval | 25 | 250.003 ms | 252.009 ms | 252.299 ms |

 This shows the proof cadence stayed near the configured 250 ms period with small scheduler jitter in the measured run.
+This is in the pre-boot configuration menu's not the live enviroment.

 ## What the numbers mean